BBC Scotland: History

-The logo of BBC Scotland between 1988 and 1997.
+The logo of BBC Scotland between 1988 and 1998.

 Radio services

 The first radio service in Scotland was launched by the British Broadcasting Company on 6 March 1923.
 Named 5SC and located in Bath Street in Glasgow, the services gradually expanded to include the new stations 2BD, 2DE and 2EH, based at Aberdeen, Dundee and Edinburgh respectively.
 Around 1927, the new Corporation, as the BBC now was, decided to combine these local stations into regions under the generic banner of the BBC Regional Programme.
 Regional programmes throughout the UK were merged to form the BBC Home Service in 1939, and, with a break for the Second World War, national opt outs remained on the station and its successor BBC Radio 4 until the establishment of a separate BBC Radio Scotland in November 1978.

 Television services

 Television in Scotland began formally on 14 March 1952 using the 405-line television system broadcast from the Kirk o' Shotts transmitter.
 In the beginning, all programmes came from London but some with Scottish content were made using an outside broadcast unit.
 By 1962, there were plans for television news interview studios in Edinburgh and Aberdeen.
 Eventually, BBC Scotland established the right to "opt-out" of the network more and more.
 When BBC Two arrived in Scotland in 1966 (having begun in London two years earlier and spread across the country), broadcasts began in black and white on 405-lines from the Black Hill transmitter.
 BBC Two upgraded to PAL colour in 1967 (including Scotland) across the UK, with BBC One (network programmes only at first, with local output still in black-and-white) and STV following in December 1969, and in 1971, BBC Scotland's Queen Margaret Drive Studio "A" in Glasgow became one of the first regional studios in Britain to upgrade to colour.

 In September 1998, BBC Choice Scotland was launched as BBC Scotland's first digital service.
+The launch of CBeebies and the CBBC channel gave BBC Scotland a new window for national programming, producing no less than fourteen programmes for them; meanwhile the local CBBC department was increasing its staff fivefold (from 20 to 100) to accommodate the new channels.
+By 2007, it produced 20% of the combined output of the two national BBC children's channels.